YonatanHen/Hiding-Binary-Image-In-Color-Image/README.md

 1. Resizing images before encryption to improve algorithm speed.
 2. Flipping bits to improve the security.
 3. Checksum to each pixel to improve data transformation reliability.

+You can see an example of the algorithm implementation in [this video][https://youtu.be/c1HhNfFh8F0]